Newbie Castle

-The site of the old Newbie Castle, Newbay Castle or Newby Castle was the caput of the Barony of Newbie near Annan close to the River Annan's confluence with the Solway Firth in Dumfries and Galloway, Scotland.
+The site of the old Newbie Castle, Newbay Castle or Newby Castle was the caput of the Barony of Newbie near Annan close to the confluence of the River Annan and the Solway Firth in Dumfries and Galloway, Scotland.
 Held by the Corries and then the Johnstones.
 Newbie Harbour on the River Annan was located nearby.

 History

 Newbie Castle was demolished circa 1816 when Newbie Mains Farm was constructed, using the stones from the castle.
-A small section of walling is all that remains.
+Some masonry quoins from the tower decorated with characteristic Scottish renaissance buckle carvings were used in the farm buildings.

 In the 13th century, the Battle of Bruce's Acres took place near Muirbeck Wood as shown on the 1926 Edition of the OS map.
-Robert the Bruce is said to have "sustained a severe repulse from the English" here.
+Robert the Bruce is said to have suffered a defeat here.
 Human bones and several swords were uncovered in Newbie Moss close to the field where this action is said to have been fought.

 Description of the castle and lands

 Newbie is considered to have been a tower castle, surrounded by a moat with drawbridge.
 A tree in a nearby plantation is marked as the Marquesses Tree on early Ordnance Survey maps.
-Newbie Castle had been damaged in various sieges and the laird appropriated his relative Robert Johnstone’s legacies to use stone intended for a bridge over the River Annan to build a modern extension to the existing old square tower.
+Newbie Castle had been damaged in various sieges and the laird appropriated his relative Robert Johnstone's legacies to use stone intended for a bridge over the River Annan to build a modern extension to the existing old square tower.

-In 1857, the OS map shows the 'Marquis' Tree' in a small plantation to the north-east of the old castle.
-In 1924, the site of the tree is still indicated.
-The significance of this pear tree in garden of the old Castle Garden is that it is said to have been planted by one of the Marquises of Annandale.
+The Newbie Burn runs down from Newbie Muir and enters the sea at Newbie Mains.
 In 1859, two sets of stone coffins or kistvaens with human remains were found close to the shoreline just to the west of Newbie Mains Farm towards Newbie Cottages.

-The Newbie Burn runs down from Newbie Muir and enters the sea at Newbie Mains.

 Newbie Mill

 The old Newbie Barony mill was powered by the Old Mill Burn with the headwaters at Newbie Loch, now drained.
 In the 1848-1858 OS Name Book Newbie Mill describes the mill present at that date as "A large mill three storeys high with dwelling house and offices attached all in good repair.
-It is wrought by water; and is used for grinding wheat and corn and is ocupied by Thomas Martin: and is the property of Edward McKenzie Esqr.
+It is wrought by water; and is used for grinding wheat and corn and is occupied by Thomas Martin: and is the property of Edward McKenzie Esqr.
 Folly Court London.
 This Mill contains 5 pairs of stones and 1 for barley - it is 18 horsepower - having also a thrashing Machine".